nielubowicz/swamp-witch-build-docs/season-of-the-witch/Readme.md

 # Season of the Witch

 The `Season of the Witch` is, at its core, a modulating digital delay pedal.
 The modulation can be accomplished via an LFO circuit, which uses the [StompLFO chip](https://electricdruid.net/datasheets/STOMPLFODatasheet.pdf) from [Electric Druid](https://electricdruid.net/product/stomplfo/), a TRS-capable expression pedal, or a 0-5V TS CV signal.
 The digital delay is driven by the [PT2399](https://www.electrosmash.com/pt2399-analysis), a common short-range delay chip.
 The range of usable delay times is approximately 35ms to ~500ms.
 Longer delay times are possible, but signal degradation is guaranteed beyond this range.
-Of course, if you were looking for normal-signal delay pedal, you probably would have bought a different one!
+Of course, if you were looking for normal-signal delay pedal, you probably wouldn't be here!
+The `Season of the Witch` is also so much more than a modulated delay: it is a space-time manipulator, a seasick harmony machine, an ambient movie soundtrack generator, and a shoegaze tone factory all in one.

 The pedal includes standard delay controls: dry/wet `Blend`, amount of `Feedback` in the signal, the `Delay` time,  and a transparent `Boost` to add a little more body and drive to the signal, as well as two internal trimmers.
 Turn down the`Chaos` trimmer control to reign in or let loose the `Feedback`.
 The `Delay` internal trimmer controls how far the delay chip will be pushed: if you want dying computer noises, turn this setting _down_.
 Be warned, however, if the control signal goes too low, the delay chip will shut off completely.
-It also includes controls for the Modulating signal, which will be discussed in depth later: `Rate`, `Waveform` selection, and `Offset` and `Depth` controls for fine-tuned wave control.
+It also includes controls for the Control Signal, which will be discussed in depth later: `Rate`, `Waveform` selection, and `Offset` and `Depth` controls for fine-tuned wave control (_"Control Signal"_ is any of the three types of available contorl: internal LFO, external TRS expression pedal, or 0-5V CV generator).

-There are three switches on the Season of the Witch as well: one for changing the delay time with the Control Signal, one for changing the amount of feedback with the Control Signal, and finally a phase switch for the feedback modulation -- in-phase, long delay times are paired with lots of feedback, and out-of-phase, short delay times are paired with lots of feedback.
+There are three switches on the Season of the Witch as well: one for changing the delay time with the Control Signal, one for changing the amount of feedback with the Control Signal, and finally a phase switch for the feedback modulation -- _in-phase, long delay times are paired with lots of feedback, and out-of-phase, short delay times are paired with lots of feedback_.

 When your signal combines with the Control Signal, the results can be otherworldly.
 Subtle variation of the Control Siganl produces warm, wavering sounds, much like a chorus pedal.
 Less than subtle variation produces wild, pitch-shifting, potentially-arpeggiated noises: changing the variation from gentle to almost unrecognizable.